Ξ Class Description

-The Montgomery County Beekeepers Association of Maryland conducts a yearly beekeeping class which teaches beginner beekeepers the skills needed to successfully establish and maintain a bee colony through its first year and beyond.
+The Montgomery County Beekeepers Association of Maryland conducts a yearly beekeeping class which teaches the beginner beekeeping skills needed to establish, maintain and protect a honey bee colony.

-The class consists of 7 weekly lectures.
-The timing of the class allows new graduates to begin their own hives immediately after graduation.
+The timing of the class (Feb/March) allows new graduates to begin their own hives immediately after graduation.

-As a prerequisite, we only ask that you be interested in learning about beekeeping.
-If you are unsure of your abilities, consider that bees have trained beekeepers for thousands of years, and they have gotten good at it.
+The only prerequisite is an interest in learning about beekeeping.
+There is a lot to learn, but remember: bees have trained beekeepers for thousands of years, and they have gotten good at it.

-You must be a member to enroll in this Beekeeping Class.
+You must be an MCBA member to enroll in this Beekeeping Class.

 The Beekeeper’s Handbook (4th Edition)